sgorgun/counting-array-elements6/README.md

 Beginner level task for practicing loops, branches and arrays.

-The task is to implement six methods using "for", "while" and "do" statements.
+The task is to implement nine methods using "for", "while" and "do" statements.

 ## Task Description